globalizejs/globalize/README.md

 - [Ongoing work][] lists our current sprint.
 Here you find what we're actively working on at this very moment.
 Priority is determined by the community needs.
   If there's anything you want to be done, feel free to weigh in on a new or existing issue or pull request.
-Pro activity is your best bet.
+Being proactive is your best bet.
 - [Help wanted][] lists potential next work you could help us do now.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint